Patellar tendinopathy - specialists and information

 Brief overview:

-• What is patellar tendinitis?
-Stress-related pain at the lower end of the kneecap (patella), which occurs mainly in athletes.
+• What is patellar tendinopathy?
+Exercise-induced pain at the lower end of the kneecap (patella), which mainly occurs in athletes.

-• Four levels of severity: From grade I, there is pain in the patellar tendon after running.
-As the severity increases, the pain worsens.
+• Four degrees of severity: From grade I, pain occurs in the patellar tendon after running.
+The pain worsens with increasing severity.
 In grade IV, the patellar tendon is torn.

-• Symptoms: Before and after a training session, pressure pain below the kneecap, later also during the training.
+• Symptoms: Pressure pain below the kneecap before and after a training session, later also during training.
 Stretching the knee joint against resistance also causes pain.

-• Causes: Overloading of the patellar tendon due to unaccustomed, repeated or violent tensile stress, often in jumping sports, but also in weightlifting, playing tennis, cycling and jogging on hard surfaces.
+• Causes: Overloading of the patellar tendon due to unusual, repetitive or violent tensile stresses, often during jumping sports, but also when weightlifting, playing tennis, cycling and jogging on hard surfaces.

-• Diagnosis: The patient interview is followed by a physical examination, which also includes a sonography and an MRI.
+• Diagnosis: The patient interview is followed by a physical examination, which may include ultrasound and MRI.

 • Treatment: Physiotherapy, aqua jogging, painkillers and, as a last resort, surgery.
 This involves sclerosing inflamed layers of fat and abnormal blood vessels.

-• Prevention: Regularly stretching the muscles after running reduces muscle tension in the thigh.
-Extensive warm-up and moderate increase in intensity is also important.
+• Prevention: Regular stretching of the muscles after running reduces muscle tension in the thigh.
+A thorough warm-up and a moderate increase in intensity are also important.
 Excess weight should be reduced.

 Article overview